chrisluke/MotionOfTheOcean/README.md

 and 1D rotations for revolute joints (e.g. knees and elbows) are represented with a scalar rotation in radians.
 The root positions and rotations are in world coordinates, but all other joint rotations are in the joint's local coordinates.
 To use your own motion clip, convert it to a similar style JSON file.

-## Possible Issues and Solutions

-ImportError: libGLEW.so.2.1: cannot open shared object file: No such file or directory search for libGLEW.so.2.1 and use the following command accordingly ln /path/to/libGLEW.so.2.1 /usr/lib/x86----/libGLEW.so.2.1 ln /path/to/libGLEW.so.2.1.0 /usr/lib/x86----/libGLEW.so.2.1.0

-ImportError: libBulletDynamics.so.2.88: cannot open shared object file: No such file or directory export LD_LIBRARY_PATH=/usr/local/lib/ ( can be temporary when run in terminal) (libBullet file are present in that path - gets installed in that path after the command sudo make install while installing Bullet)